luckymrwang/ingress-nginx/docs/developer-guide/code-overview.md

 ### Entrypoint

-The `main` package is responsible for starting ingress-nginx program, which can be found in [cmd/nginx](https://github.com/kubernetes/ingress-nginx/tree/main/cmd/nginx) directory.
+Is the `main` package, responsible for starting ingress-nginx program.

+It can be found in [cmd/nginx](https://github.com/kubernetes/ingress-nginx/tree/main/cmd/nginx) directory.

 ### Version